 - Changes to course schedules, assignments, or exams

 - Increased supervision or security at locations or activities where violence has occurred in the past.

 However, if you want your school to take disciplinary action against your perpetrator, this will require an investigation.
 This will likely mean that you won’t be able to remain anonymous to your perpetrator.
 Disciplinary actions may include suspension, expulsion, class changes, counseling, and efforts to combat sexism and inequality within your school community.
 You should review your school’s discipline policy to get more specific information on possible consequences.
-(I think details on this should be in a separate space on our website for teachers/administrators)

 While an investigation is underway, you have a right to “interim measures.”
 Interim measures are accommodations that are specifically tailored to address your needs while also not overly infringing on the accused person’s rights.
 What a school considers appropriate interim measures can vary widely, and will likely depend on the severity of the incident alleged.
 Some possible examples of possible interim measures may include: